 Selling to the councils

-Selling to the councils is usually through a tendering or quotation process.
+Selling to the council is usually through a tendering or quotation process.
 Which one depends on the value of the contract.
 For contracts worth under £50,000 we usually require a minimum of three quotes.
 For contracts worth more than £50,000 we would usually enter a full tender process.

 A full tender process would entail a complete background history of your company including finances, experience and any references.